 Viewport is another name for a browser window, or for a mobile phone or tablet screen.
-It is the visible space available to display a web page.
-Responsive designs were introduced to accommodate the wide range of viewport sizes across desktop and mobile device displays.
+It is the visible space available to display a web page. designs Responsive were introduced accommodate the wide range of viewport sizes across desktop and mobile device displays.